To believe in:

 Allan Kardec, Speech at the Parisian Society of Spiritist Studies, Nov 1st, 1868.

-Published in the Magazine “Revista Espirita” (Spiritist Review), Vol. 12 December 1868 – Edicei
+Published in the Magazine “Revista Espirita” (Spiritist visit this site Review), Vol. 12 December 1868 – Edicei

 1 Statement of Belief